SoftwareBrothers/adminjs/README.md

 ## License

-AdminJS is Copyright © 2023 rst.software.
+AdminJS is copyrighted © 2023 rst.software.
 It is a free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE.md) file.

 ## About rst.software